 - IVF prime advantage program includes one egg retrieval and up to 2 transfers.
 The program costs $14,900.

 - IVF ultimate advantage program includes 3 egg retrievals and all subsequent frozen embryo transfers.
 There is a 50% refund if patients do not conceive successfully during the program.
-This program costs $28,900.
+This program spends $28,900.

 |Intra Cytoplasmic Sperm Injection||$1,990|

 |Frozen Embryo Thawing and Transfer plus Embryo Assisted Hatching||$4,985|

 |Natural IVF Cycle||$4,985|

 These services do not include any charges for lab services or diagnostic testing.
 Medication costs or anesthesia fee are also not covered.

 Read more: Washington Fertility Center (Annandale, VA)